Wanderlust717/CARGNet/README.md

 # CARGNet
-we propose a novel weakly supervised change detection framework named CARGNet for point supervised change detection.
+We propose a novel weakly supervised change detection framework named CARGNet for point supervised change detection.
 The overall framework for CARGNet is as follows:
 ![markdown](./images/framework.jpg)
 ## Requirements
 ```